Dannywhodunnit/Dungeons_and_Dragons/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a character creator for Dungeons and Dragons.
+Fill out the form to create or update, delete, or look up characters created.

-* Ruby version
+* Ruby version - Running Ruby 2.5.3

 * System dependencies